atlassian/smith/docs/design/authorization.md

 ## Proposed solution

 The idea is to capture identity of the user who creates/updates a `Bundle` and impersonate them when working with objects of that `Bundle`.
-That way Smith becomes just a tool that automates operations of behalf of the user rather than a more privileged actor that can do something the user cannot.
+That way Smith becomes just a tool that can automate only the operations that the user can perform already, it does not allow the user to do something that they are not allowed to do.

 Implementation is straightforward.

 1. Use a [MutatingAdmissionWebhook](https://kubernetes.io/docs/admin/admission-controllers/#mutatingadmissionwebhook-beta-in-19)
 to capture information about the user's identity as a field in the `Bundle`.
 2. [Impersonate the user](https://kubernetes.io/docs/admin/authentication/#user-impersonation) when making any requests related to the `Bundle`.
-This must include reads from informers' caches/indexes.
+This includes reads from informers' caches/indexes.